emilio-rst/maxavoid/README.md

 # Max Avoid
-Max avoid is a game developed with PhaserJs.
+Max avoid is a game developed with PhaserJS.

 This was developed separating the logic in entities, components and systems.

 *Entities:* Objects of the game built with the components using composition pattern.

-*Components:* Add functionality to the entities.
+*Components:* Add functionalities to the entities.

 *Systems:* Mediators between the entities.
 They know how the entities should interact.